-OTOBO supports this with the System Maintenance module, which allows administrators to schedule maintenance windows in advance and inform users with login messages and notifications about the planned maintenance.
+OTOBO supports this with the System Maintenance module, which allows administrators (agents who have access to the group "admin") to schedule maintenance windows in advance and inform users with login messages and notifications about the planned maintenance.
 Also, during a scheduled maintenance window, only administrators are allowed to log into the system.